cado-security/product-help/docs/cado/deploy/gcp/gcp-auto-setup.md

 # How to automatically set up GCP for data collection

-To streamline the process of configuring your GCP environment ready for Cado, this page details how to use our GCP Setup Scripts.
+To streamline the process of configuring your GCP environment ready for / Forensic Acquisition and Investigation, this page details how to use our GCP Setup Scripts.
 :::note
 The actions in these scripts can take a few minutes to take effect, as such, it's best not to run them in quick succession.
 :::